hugsy/proxenet/docs/plugin.md

 Now let's do some useful stuff.

-The plugin to create will log every HTTP request/response in a [SQLite](https://sqlite.org/) database given us the possibility to (transparently) save the whole HTTP sessions during a pentest.
-For the record, this "feature" is not available in the free version of BurpSuite.
+The following plugin will log every HTTP request/response in a [SQLite](https://sqlite.org/) database, given us the possibility to (transparently) save the whole HTTP sessions during a pentest.
+For the record, this 'feature' is not available in the free version of BurpSuite.
 So by hooking `proxenet` behind your free Burp and using this plugin, you will never lose any session.

 ### Re-use working stuff

-We will use the exact same template than in the example before.
-We will only rely on 2 Python modules `sqlite3` and `time`, both built-in.
+We will use the exact same template from the previous example, along with 2 Python modules `sqlite3` and `time`.
+Both of which are built-in.

 ### The "hard" work